igvteam/igv-reports/README.md

 Data for the examples are available in the github repository [https://github.com/igvteam/igv-reports](https://github.com/igvteam/igv-reports).
 The repository can be downloaded as a zip archive here [https://github.com/igvteam/igv-reports/archive/refs/heads/master.zip](https://github.com/igvteam/igv-reports/archive/refs/heads/master.zip).
 It is assumed that the examples are run from the root directory of the repository.
-Output html is written to the [examples directory](https://github.com/igvteam/igv-reports/tree/master/examples) and can be viewed [here](https://igv.org/igv-reports/examples/1.8.1).
+Output html is written to the examples directory.

-#### Create a variant report from a VCF file: ([Example output](https://igv.org/igv-reports/examples/1.8.1/example_vcf.html))
+#### Create a variant report from a VCF file: ([Example output](https://igv.org/igv-reports/examples/1.9.0/example_vcf.html))

 ```bash